-Bluedot is an award-winning festival of discovery at the grounds of a deep space observatory.
-Set against a backdrop of the iconic Lovell Telescope at Jodrell Bank, bluedot combines a truly stellar line-up of music with a ground-breaking programme of live science experiments, expert talks and immersive artworks.
+Bluedot is an award-winning weekend of discovery at the grounds of the Jodrell Bank deep space observatory.
+Set against a backdrop of the iconic Lovell Telescope, bluedot combines a truly stellar line-up of music with a ground-breaking programme of live science experiments, expert talks and immersive artworks.

 In an era of political divisiveness and environmental uncertainty, bluedot aims to cultivate a unifying celebration for citizens of the world.
 Its message is loud and clear: ‘look again at that dot.
 That’s here.
 That’s home.
 That’s us.’
 (Carl Sagan, 1934—1996).